As traveling comes back to normal, it seems as though this might be a good time for taking a look at the old bucket list.

-Without a doubt the most common question we are asked about our travels is “What is your favorite place?”
-We always say that it is nearly impossible to pick just one, but this handful are usually among the ones that spring to mind.
+We always say that it is nearly impossible to pick just one, but this handful are always among the ones that spring to mind.

 While this volcanic archipelago is best known for the wildlife that Charles Darwin introduced the world to in his The Voyage of the Beagle, much of which is exclusive to these isolated islands, the landscape is equally awe inspiring and ever changing.
 Each island offered a completely new environment from lush jungle to harsh lava flows.